The pet food industry constantly aims to meet its objectives in a manner which is responsible to society and the environment.

 Ash is a legal term which represents the mineral content of the food and is determined chemically by the burning of the product.
 It is a legal requirement to include the ash content on a pet food label.

-Meat and animal derivatives are legally defined in the Animal Feed Regulations 2010.
-PFMA members use by-products of the human food industry that come from animals slaughtered under veterinary supervision eg. heart, lung, or muscle meat, which may not be traditionally eaten by people in this country.
+Meat and animal derivatives are legally defined in the Feeding Stuffs Regulations 2005.
+They are sourced from animals which have been inspected and passed as fit for human consumption and are the parts of the animal which are surplus to the requirements of the human food industry in the UK eg. heart, lung, or muscle meat, which may not be traditionally eaten by people in this country.

 In the UK there is no standard laid down which determines what constitutes a premium or super premium pet food.
 There can be a number of differences between a premium and super premium product and to some extent it depends on the focus and ethos of the manufacturer.